How to Pack for long Road Trip

-Packing is not really my strong suit.
+Packing is not really a strong suit of mine.
 I’m one of those people who overpack because I’m over-decisive.
 However, a road trip was a different ball game.
-Here’s how I packed and the lessons I learnt.

 So tiny it can fit for only three days worth of clothing.

 Checking the weather in each town is a start; giving an overview of what to expect.

 Dresses!
 I sincerely miss wearing them.
 I’m sure the temperatures are climbing in hot numbers and remember, one bag each.
 Our boot is small and we have lots to take with.

 Don’t listen to me when I give weather advice.
 I made the mistake thinking summer has arrived with my clothing all rolled up bearing my skin for the “so-called” sun.

 Zipped up to the brim with everything besides a raincoat and another long top or two.